rafipopz98/WeatherApp/README.md

 A simple Weather application made using HTML, CSS.

-Made with the intention of guiding beginner contributors towards open source, this respositoy is going to be maintained by: [Madhav Dwivedi ](https://github.com/hubblemd) and Akshaya Pratap Singh.
+Made with the intention of guiding beginner contributors towards open source, this respositoy is going to be maintained by: [Madhav Dwivedi ](https://github.com/hubblemd) and [Akshaya Pratap Singh ](https://github.com/akshaya-cp).

 ## How to Contribute?